prestonharberts/biblegateway-to-obsidian/README.md

 # BibleGateway-to-Obsidian

-This script is set to download the Bible in Markdown files along with empty note-taking files, all to be imported into [Obsidian](https://obsidian.md/).
-By default, it downloads the NET translation.
+This script is downloads the Bible in Markdown files along with empty note-taking files, all to be imported into [Obsidian](https://obsidian.md/).
+By default, it downloads the NET translation, and certain other translations are also supported.
 This script adapts [jgclark's BibleGateway-to-Markdown](https://github.com/jgclark/BibleGateway-to-Markdown) script and is forked from [selfire1's BibleGateway-to-Obsidian](https://github.com/selfire1/BibleGateway-to-Obsidian) to export the Bible for use in Obsidian.

 The script fetches text from [Bible Gateway](https://www.biblegateway.com/) and saves it as a markdown file.
-Each chapter is saved as two files, one for reading and another without text so that you can take notes in.
-A navigation bar is located at the bottom of each file for navigating files and is automatically created.
-All the chapter reading and table of contents are saved to a folder named `Scripture`, and all note-taking files are saved to another folder named `Notes`.
+Each chapter is saved as two files (one for reading and another without text so that you can take notes).
+A navigation bar is located at the top and bottom of each file for navigating chapters.
+All Bible chapters are saved to a folder named `Scripture`, note-taking files are saved to another folder named `Notes`, and outline files are stored in `Outlines`.

 This script is intended to be very simple to run, and is customizable from the `config` file.
 To adapt it to your taste, you can modify `bg2ob` or fork this script.

 ## Copyright

 By default, this program downloads the NET Bible translation, but it can be changed.
 Depending on the translation's copyright, once generated, rights to distribute vary because they are subject to the translation's copyright standards.
-This is not affiliated or approved by BibleGateway.com or Crossway.
+This is not affiliated or approved by BibleGateway.com or any publisher.
 I make no guarantee regarding the usage of the script, it is at your own discretion.

 ## Installation

 This script is intended to be run in Linux, but it is able to be run on macOS and Windows with some setup that I am unable to provide as I do not currently use either.

-Download my fork of [jgclark's BibleGateway-to-Markdown](https://github.com/prestonharberts/biblegateway-to-markdown) and copy `bg2md` to this program's folder.
-Next, install RubyGems and the necessary gems with the following line (change the installation line to use your correct package manager; I use Fedora so I use `dnf`):
+[Download my fork of jgclark's BibleGateway-to-Markdown](https://github.com/prestonharberts/biblegateway-to-markdown) and copy `bg2md` to this program's folder.
+Next, install RubyGems and the necessary gems with the following line (change the package manager to work with your Linux distribution; I use Fedora so I use `dnf`):

 ```
 sudo dnf install rubygems